WVC Frequently Asked Questions

-- A: Information is available at Guest Central (located downstairs in the Ministry Center across from the Bookstore and Café at Rockrimmon and by the fireplace at Woodmen Heights) that has the names of the locations of our children’s areas during the weekend services and a map.
+- A: Information is available at Guest Central (located upstairs at Rockrimmon and by the fireplace at Woodmen Heights) that has the names of the locations of our children’s areas during the weekend services and a map.
 The locations are also listed below:

 –Birth through Kindergarten: Noah’s Ark (between the Worship Center and Stone Chapel)

 –Grades 1–4: KidsCove (Community Center – Lower Level)